When $65,000 a year for a drug is applauded

 According to some advocates, $65,000 may also seem cheaper due to a conflict of interest.

-"A lot of patient advocacy organizations do really good work, but they are not serving their members because they are funded by drug companies," said Ben Wakana, the executive director of the advocacy group Patients for Affordable Drugs, which launched in February.
+"A lot of patient advocacy organizations do really good work, but they are not serving their members because they are funded by drug companies," said Ben Wakana, executive director of the advocacy group Patients for Affordable Drugs, which launched in February.

 A study last month showed that at least 83% of the largest patient groups in the US receive industry funding.
 The National Eczema Association and the National Multiple Sclerosis Association publicly disclose on their websites that they each receive funds from makers of Dupixent and Ocrevus.

-Block said that her association is guided by a corporate relations policy and that they do not endorse products.
+Block said that her association is guided by a corporate relations policy and that it does not endorse products.

 "Our focus is to help patients get access ... to the medicines they need and deserve," she said.
 "We will advocate on any avenue we can."

-A Genentech spokesperson made a similar statement.
+A Genentech spokeswoman made a similar statement.

 "We follow specific giving guidelines for patient groups to ensure that our financial contribution does not have undue influence over an organization," said Susan Wilson, associate director of corporate relations for Genentech, which manufactures the multiple sclerosis drug Ocrevus.